 As I mentioned earlier, if such a maximum or minimum occurs when the price reaches an important level – the probability of a change in the direction in which the price will go, increases significantly, and the move may have a large range.
 In the case of (1) and (2) we have confirmation of the Price Action – Inside Bar formations, and in the case of (4) and (5) Outside Bar and increases or decreases after breaking out from them.
 From my experience, this way of determining the trend change (these are usually local, short-term changes) gives the best results at higher time intervals – H4 and D1.

 Example of strategy based on PA + MACD:

 - We search on a chart (H4, D1) of any currency pair or other financial instrument situation where the MACD changed direction -for example – began to decrease, the first red bar appeared on the histogram, ie the maximum was created.

-- If the Formation Inside (IB) or Outside Bar (OB) appears, the probability of changing the trend becomes large
+- If the Formation Inside (IB) or Outside Bar (OB) appears, the probability of changing the trend becomes high

 - We calculate the size of SL, which should be above the “mother” candle, i.e. forming IB or OB.
-If it is acceptable to us and the nearest support level is so far away that the risk / reward ratio is favorable, we open the SELL order.
+If it is acceptable to us and the nearest support level is so far away that the risk/reward ratio is favourable, we open the SELL order.